The short answer is yes. Your child is at risk of substance use and other common issues faced by teens because all children are at risk.

 - Don’t really understand the risks.

-As with substance abuse, there are many complex reasons for mental health issues like depression and anxiety.
+As with substance use, there are many complex reasons for mental health issues like depression and anxiety.
 But here are some things that the National Institutes of Health and U.S. Department of Health and Human Services say may put your child at greater risk:

 - Family history